DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/check-box.md

 ![report-control-check-box-add-from-toolbox](../../../../../images/eurd-checkbox-drag-from-fieldlist.png)

-If you added a checkbox from the [Toolbox](../../../../../articles\report-designer\report-designer-for-winforms\report-designer-tools\toolbox.md), click the control's [smart tag](../../../../../articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/select-report-elements-and-access-their-settings.md), expand the [](xref:DevExpress.XtraReports.UI.XRCheckBox.CheckState) property's **Expression** drop-down list and select a data field.
+If you add a checkbox from the [Toolbox](../../../../../articles\report-designer\report-designer-for-winforms\report-designer-tools\toolbox.md), click the control's [smart tag](../../../../../articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/select-report-elements-and-access-their-settings.md), expand the [](xref:DevExpress.XtraReports.UI.XRCheckBox.CheckState) property's **Expression** drop-down list and select a data field.
 This [binds](../../../../../articles/report-designer/report-designer-for-winforms/bind-to-data/bind-controls-to-data-expression-bindings.md) your control's [](xref:DevExpress.XtraReports.UI.XRCheckBox.CheckState) property to a data source field.

 ![report-control-check-box-bind-to-data](../../../../../images/eurd-chekbox-bind-to-data.png)

-The data field value determines the checkbox state:
+The data field value specifies the checkbox's state:

 * **True** or **1** - activates the **Checked** state;
 * **False** or **0** - activates the **Unchecked** state;